 The series contains copies of the news releases that went out to various forms of media before, during, and after the Provincial Exhibitions from 1984 to 1990.

 Notes: Part of RG2SF1.
 Inventory of documents in the series is available in the printed finding aid.

-Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds
+Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds RG2SF1 Provincial Exhibition of Manitoba

 Provincial exhibition of Manitoba original results